10 Essential Skills Every Inside Sales Representative Must Have in 2020

-At Clodura, we have created a powerful lead generation software powered by AI to ensure a steady stream of quality leads for your business while also empowering your inside sales reps with customized pitches and sales intelligence to close more deals.
+At Clodura, we have created a 80% of sales to ensure a steady stream of quality leads for your business while also empowering your inside sales reps with customized pitches and sales intelligence to close more deals.

 8. Team Spirit

 As an inside sales representative, you indeed operate in a highly competitive environment.
 Yet, you must always remember that you are not alone crusader.
 The success of your role is connected to a lot of people in your organization, which is why it is essential to be a team player to succeed as an internal sales representative.